 - Stroller or baby carrier.
 The paths in Bali aren’t the best for getting around with a stroller, but I still recommend taking one along with a baby carrier as a backup.

 Be prepared to barter with the market store owners.
 As a starting point, I always asked the price of the item first and then offered half of that.
-But always be ready to go back and forth a little, until your happy with the price.
+But always be ready to go back and forth until you’re happy with the price.
 I also found it easier to barter them down if you buy several of something or items in bulk.
-I didn’t barter too aggressively as the Balinese people are incredibly hard working and in my opinion, very much deserve the money they earn.
+I didn’t barter too aggressively as the Balinese people are incredibly hard-working and in my opinion, very much deserve the money they earn.

 Taxis are relatively cheap and simple to use in Bali, however being aware of the following tips may make it a little easier for you.

 - Use Bluebird metered taxis.
 They have an excellent reputation in Bali.